 The course project is the capstone of the class.
 In groups of two or three, you and your groupmates will choose a topic in quantum computing, read a few relevant papers in that topic, and write a survey on the subject.
-Original research is encouraged, but not necessary.
-It is an opportunity for you to combine your own expertise (whether that be in machine learning or pure mathematics or physics, etc) with what you've learned in the course.
+Original research is encouraged, but not necessary - the first priority should be to learn about a quantum computing topic in more detail.
+This is an opportunity for you to combine your own expertise (whether that be in machine learning or pure mathematics or physics, etc) with what you've learned in the course.